Why Learn Arabic, Persian, or Turkish language?

 1. Cultural link

-Speaking a foreign language gives you insights into the cultures where that language is spoken, and if you know Arabic, you will also learn about the Arab world and about Muslim culture.
+Speaking a foreign language gives you insights into the cultures where that language is spoken.

 3. Strategic Importance

 Arabic allows you to understand the vital importance of the Middle East, its large concentration of natural and mineral resources, and its means to the global economy.